agrichick45/ST558Project1/README.md

 #Run the mergedFinal function to putt together the pokemon id and name, and 14 other desired variables.
 mergedFF<-mergedFinal(typeAllFrame, genAllFrame)

+#Remove the columns that don't have primary types from analysis.
 mergedFF<-mergedFF[!is.na(mergedFF$pokeType1),]
 ```